sithmel/sistema/README.md

 # Observability

-Sistema has some facility to help observe how the system works and to make it easier to debug and log.
+Sistema has some facility to help observe how the system works and to make debugging and loggin easier.

 ## Names